GitterDoneScott/mp6z/README.md

 $ ./mp6z.py set 21 -v 15 -s 6 --  This will set the 1st zone on the second controller to use source 6 and set volume to 15.
                                   Output will be the new settings in JSON format.

 Create crontab entry from command line.
 Clone mode will run every minute.
-Note: Make sure cron is running
+Note: Make sure cron is running.
+I use this feature to enable one controller to effectively control other zones.
+Not perfect, but it gets the job done.

 $ (crontab -l 2>/dev/null; echo "* * * * * /home/pi/mp6z/mp6z.py clone 11 --targetzone 13 14 15") | crontab -